Snaplex configuration changes

 Some configuration properties, like the Environment value, cannot be changed without doing manual updates for the

-files on the Snaplex nodes.
+slpropzfiles on the Snaplex nodes.

-configuration file before changes to these properties take effect.
-If you change that affect the software configuration, but there are nodes in the Snaplex that are not set up to use a slpropz
+The Groundplex nodes must be set up to use a slpropz configuration file before changes to these properties take effect.
+If you change that affect the software configuration, but there are nodes in the Snaplex that are not set up to use a slpropz configuration file, a warning dialog appears with a listing of the unmanaged nodes.

 Restart Groundplex nodes